Turning screen time into family time

 Reduce your screen time

-For her part, Aurore Robert-Mavounia, mother of two-year old Aydann and seven-year-old Malaïka, has deleted a lot of the apps on her phone.
+For her part, Aurore Robert-Mavounia, mother of 2-year-old Aydann and 7-year-old Malaïka, has deleted a lot of the apps on her phone.
 “The more time I spent checking who said what on Facebook or playing games, the less quality time I spent with my family.”

 More ideas for managing your screen time